plindman/experiments-apache-camel-hl7/README.md

 │           └── application.properties
 ├── pom.xml
 └── Dockerfile
+- docker-compose.yml # Use this to run the experiment
 - init.sh # Run once to create all the folders and files
 ```

 ## Code

-The most interesting file is [HL7Converter.java](src/main/java/com/example/HL7Converter.java).
-It has the code to convert the value to HL7 V2 message.
+The most interesting files are [HL7V2Converter.java](src/main/java/com/example/HL7V2Converter.java) and [HL7FHIRConverter.java](src/main/java/com/example/HL7FHIRConverter.java).
+They have the code to convert the value to HL7 V2 / FHIR messages.

 ### Output sample